Strong Gravitational Lensing by Bardeen Black Hole in Cloud of Strings: Introduction

 \section{Introduction}

 Black holes are known to be singular solutions of the General theory of relativity (GTR).
-The well known examples are Schwarzschild and Kerr black holes \cite{SW,RP,KERR:1963,GFR,JMM}.
+The well known examples are Schwarzschild and Kerr black holes \cite{SW,RP,KERR:1963,book,JMM}.
 Several charged solutions of gravity coupled with electrodynamics are also known.
 Investigation of particle motion (including photon) around black hole has been used widely for indirect evidence of the existence of astrophysical black holes.
 Black hole imaging using Event Horizon Telescope (EHT) has provided a direct method to see the black holes in the extreme gravity beyond doubt \cite{EHT:2019a,EHT:2022a,EHT:2022f,EHT:2024}.
-EHT and LIGO-Virgo-KAGRA results are also used to constrain non-rotating and charged black hole metrics \cite{ABH,PBH}.
+EHT and LIGO-Virgo-KAGRA results are also used to constrain rotating and charged black hole metrics \cite{Vagnozzi:2023,ABH,PBH,Yuan:2021,Dimitrios:2020}.

 Bardeen black hole is a solution of Einstein's gravity coupled with non-linear electrodynamics and regarded as a candidate of non-singular spacetime \cite{Bardeen,Dymnikova}.
 It is a magnetically charged solution of a self gravitating magnetic mono-pole and provides an opportunity to explore the fate of magnetic monopoles in the early universe \cite{Ayon,AyonBeato}.
-It appears that the fundamental ingredients of nature are one dimensional strings rather than point like particles.
-The early universe may have been dominated by fundamental strings or we can also think of primordial astrophysical objects surrounded by cosmic strings \cite{Bronnikov,Rodrigues:2018,Primordial,CS:Primordial}.
-The primordial black hole surrounded by cloud of strings (CoS) may be an interesting subject to explore the possible signatures of string theory in early universe.
-In this context, we studied several aspects of Bardeen black hole in cloud of strings recently \cite{BKV:2023}.
+It appears that the fundamental ingredients of nature are one-dimensional strings rather than point-like particles.
+The early universe may have been dominated by fundamental strings or we can also think of primordial astrophysical objects surrounded by cosmic strings \cite{Bronnikov,Rodrigues:2018,Primordial,CS:Primordial,Alexander:2021}.
+The primordial black hole surrounded by cloud of strings (CoS) may be an interesting subject to explore the possible signatures of string theory in early universe \cite{Letelier:1979,Damour:2000,Estanislao:2010,Toledoa:2018,Rodrigues:2022}.
+The inclusion of a string cloud in our model provides a general framework to study deviations from standard black hole physics, which could be due to exotic matter or early-universe relics.
+Although many string cloud configurations may have dissipated or been restructured during cosmic evolution, there are theoretical models and scenarios in which remnants of such clouds could survive \cite{Patricio:1983,Hindmarsh:1994,Davis:2005,Lorenz:2010,Ganguly:2014cqa,Vachaspati:2015,Pierre:2020}.
+In this context, we studied several aspects of Bardeen black hole in cloud of strings recently\cite{BKV:2023}.